-The programme was established by Government Gazette 3071/31-7-2019 and runs in four semesters following the European Credit Transfer System (ECTS).
-The programme consists of 120 ECTs.
-In the first two semesters the students take courses (30 ECTS each semester) whereas in the third perform bibliography search.
-In the fourth semester the students are engaged in with their MS thesis.
-The objectives of the programme are in very good level in both teaching the science by the faculty and learning the subjects by the students.
+The programme was established by Government Gazette 3071/31/7/2019, and follows the European Credit Transfer System (120 ECTs in total).
+It is based on four semesters.
+In the first two semesters the students take courses (30 ECTs each semester) whereas in the third and fourth semester the students are involved in bibliography search and their PSP thesis, respectively.